Cloud tiering overview

 Low disk space mode

-For server endpoints with cloud tiering enabled and volume free space policy set, if the free space on the volume reaches below the calculated threshold, then the volume is in low disk space mode.
+For server endpoints with cloud tiering enabled, if the free space on the volume drops below the calculated threshold, then the volume is in low disk space mode.

 In low disk space mode, the Azure File Sync agent does two things differently:

-Proactive Tiering: In this mode the File Sync agent tiers files proactively to the cloud .
-Sync agent checks for files to be tiered every minute instead of the normal frequency of every 1 hour.
-Volume free space policy tiering typically does not happen during initial upload sync until the full upload is complete, but in low disk space mode, tiering is enabled during the initial upload sync and files will be considered for tiering once the individual file has been uploaded to the Azure file share.
+Proactive Tiering: In this mode, the File Sync agent tiers files more proactively to the cloud.
+The sync agent checks for files to be tiered every minute instead of the normal frequency of every hour.
+Volume free space policy tiering typically doesn't happen during initial upload sync until the full upload is complete; however, in low disk space mode, tiering is enabled during the initial upload sync, and files will be considered for tiering once the individual file has been uploaded to the Azure file share.

-When the volume free space reaches above the threshold, Azure File Sync reverts to the normal state automatically.
-Note that low disk space mode only applies to servers with cloud tiering enabled and will always respect the volume free space policy.
+When the volume free space surpasses the threshold, Azure File Sync reverts to the normal state automatically.
+Low disk space mode only applies to servers with cloud tiering enabled and will always respect the volume free space policy.

-If a volume has two server endpoints, one with tiering-enabled and one without tiering, low disk space mode will only apply to the server endpoint where tiering is enabled.
+If a volume has two server endpoints, one with tiering enabled and one without tiering, then low disk space mode will only apply to the server endpoint where tiering is enabled.

 How is the threshold for low disk space mode calculated?

-The threshold is calculated by taking the minimum of the following three numbers:
+Calculate the threshold by taking the minimum of the following three numbers:

 The following table includes some examples of how the threshold is calculated and when the volume will be in low disk space mode.